remzikocak/laravel-options/README.md

 options('optionName', null);
 ```

-to check if a option exists
+Check if option with the given name exists
 ``` php
 Options::has('optionName');
 ```

-to force refresh the cache use the following method
+While the cache usually refreshes automatically, if you need to do it manually, use the following method.

 ``` php
 Options::getLoader()->rebuildCache();
 ```

 ## Adding custom Types
-To add your custom types, you need to create a Class that extends ``` RKocak\Options\Type```
+To add your custom type, you need to create a class that extends ``` RKocak\Options\Type```

 Example:
 ``` php